CRM Method Detail Entity

 negate: true

-Result: Available for address and email bundles, but not telephone.
+Result: Available for address and email types, but not telephone.

 Configuration File Examples